snowtothemax/CS564-BTREE/DesignReport.md

 # Design report
 ### Constructor:

 For the B-tree constructor we chose to initialize an empty non-leaf root as well as a single empty leaf child.
-These decision slightly increase the space usage of very small trees, but help to simplify insertions and deletion through.
+These decision slightly increase the space usage of very small trees, but help to simplify insertions and splitting of nodes.
 We also use INT_MAX to dente an empty key and 0 for empty values.
-INT_MAX allows the B-TREE logic to know that all keys are on the left of missing nodes.
-Since page numbers are always at least 1, 0 is a good null value.
+INT_MAX allows the B-TREE logic to know that all keys are on the left of missing nodes and since page numbers are always at least 1, 0 is a good null value.
+The construcor also insert the keys into the relation one at a time.
+This runs the insert method below $N$ times where n is the number keys to be inserted.

 The constructor leaves no pages pinned after running.